 This is Alena's second summer in Albion.
 Last summer she was sponsored by the Foundation for Undergraduate Research, Scholarship, and Creative Activity (FURSCA) to research the city's 2010 Recreation Department plan.
 She spent the summer exploring all 17 parks in Albion and surveying over 100 residents.
 Her work continued into the school year as she joined the Citizens Advisory Committee that updated the 2010 recreation plan.

 Alena encourages all students to get involved with the city of Albion.
 "Right now, Albion is full of opportunities.
 All sorts of exciting things are happening across the city and students get to be a part of it by working and volunteering downtown.
 That's an opportunity you can't get just anywhere!"

 Matt Kribs, ’18

-Working for the Bohm Theatre, Matt developed a marketing strategy to help attract customers to the theatre.
+Working for the Bohm Theatre in the summer of 2015, Matt developed a marketing strategy to help attract customers to the theatre.
 This included updating social media and drafting press releases.
 Matt also assisted with the day-to-day operations to ensure that customers received the best experience possible.
 Additionally, Matt was able to observe what was needed to operate a nonprofit focused on the arts.
 He plans on applying this knowledge to a possible career with community symphonies.